matthew-mclain/MovieDate/README.md

 Keep track of upcoming releases you wish to see by adding them to your personalized movie release calendar.
 This feature ensures that you never miss a movie premiere again and allows you to plan your movie-watching schedule in advance.

 ### Follow Other Users and Schedule Movie Dates
 Connect with friends and fellow movie buffs by following other users on MovieDate.
-Users can view each other's calendars and schedule movie dates with their friends by selecting a showtime and adding friends to the date.
+Users can view each other's calendars and schedule movie dates with their friends by creating an event and adding friends to the date.

 ## Usage